Alize Johnson: Austin / San Antonio Spurs (2022–2023)

 On October 24, 2022, Johnson joined the Austin Spurs training camp roster.

 On November 29, 2022, Johnson signed a contract to join the San Antonio Spurs.
 On December 13, he was waived by the Spurs and two days later, he rejoined Austin.

 Wisconsin Herd (2023)

 On January 28, 2023, the Wisconsin Herd announced via their Twitter account that they had acquired Johnson from Austin Spurs for Brandon Randolph.

 Jeonju KCC Egis (2023–2024)

 On August 3, 2023, Johnson signed with Jeonju KCC Egis of the Korean Basketball League.

 Atléticos de San Germán (2024)

 On May 15, 2024, Johnson signed with the Atléticos de San Germán of the Baloncesto Superior Nacional.

 Kawasaki Brave Thunders (2024–2025)

 On June 24, 2024, Johnson signed with the Kawasaki Brave Thunders of the B.League.

-Iowa Wolves (2025–present)
+Iowa Wolves (2025–2026)

-On November 6, 2025, Johnson was named to the Iowa Wolves opening night roster.
+On November 6, 2025, Johnson was named to the Iowa Wolves' opening night roster.

+Shenzhen Leopards (2026)

+On February 10, 2026, Johnson signed a "lucrative" contract with the Shenzhen Leopards of the Chinese Basketball Association.